 A more powerful CPU will generally give performance improvements everywhere in your system.
 This includes Wolfram products, other applications and the operating system itself.

 The actual performance improvements from a more powerful CPU also depend on the workload.
 The largest gains in the Wolfram Language can be seen in functionality that takes advantage of multiple threads, such as various numerical computation functions, image processing functions or parallelized compiled functions.

 The kernel uses highly optimized multithreaded libraries such as Intel MKL and IPP, which are tuned for optimal performance and take advantage of advanced CPU features when available.
 This is important for vectorized machine arithmetic and numerical linear algebra (BLAS, …) routines, which are fundamental building blocks for many computational tasks.

-Mathematica’s Parallel Computing suite does not necessarily benefit from hyper-threading, although certain kernel functionality will take advantage of it when it provides a speedup.
+The Wolfram Language’s parallel computing suite does not necessarily benefit from hyper-threading, although certain kernel functionality will take advantage of it when it provides a speedup.

 Graphics Processing Unit (GPU)

 Wolfram products do not require a dedicated GPU; however, having one will increase the software’s performance in many areas.
 Certain application areas, such as CUDALink and GPU-based neural network training, require CUDA-enabled NVIDIA GPUs with a minimum compute capability.

 A more powerful GPU is expected to significantly improve rendering and interacting with almost all 3D graphics and image capabilities.
 Interactions such as panning, zooming, rotating or resizing are expected to be quicker and smoother with a more powerful GPU.
 As 3D content becomes more complex, the benefits of a better GPU become more prominent; with a weaker GPU, the system will increasingly experience lag as the load becomes heavier.